lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 Edit: In the interest of convenience, I've reproduced the section I recommend copying into the preamble here.
 So if you want to use this, just copy the code below into the preamble and start writing!

+Note: this reproduced code omits the `\newpage` in `\q` to make it more easily fit into other tests.
+It's easy to add back in if desired though

 ```latex

 \newcounter{sectionCounter}